Picorims/wav2bar/README.md

 **The paths for the installer assets are absolute, don't forget to change them in package.json or the make command will fail!**

 ### Linux specific

+#### flatpak

+This maker creates a flatpak package, which is a sandboxed package that helps deploying applications to many Linux distributions at a time.

+As per the Electron Forge documentation (https://www.electronforge.io/config/makers/flatpak):
+> You can only build the Flatpak target if you have flatpak, flatpak-builder, and eu-strip (usually part of the elfutils package) installed on your system.

+#### deb and rpm
 ~~There are existing configurations for .deb and .rpm packages **although they have not been tested** as I have no viable Linux development environment at the moment.~~

-`deb` and `rpm` packages have been abandoned as their packaging never worked, and Linux support is otherwise guaranteed from the `zip` package.
+`deb` and `rpm` packages have been abandoned as their packaging never worked, and Linux support is otherwise guaranteed from other package formats.
 Instead (if it works), `flatpak` support should be introduced in a future release.

 ### Mac Specific